tiwillia/specware/README.md

 Embedded templates used by Claude Code during specification generation:

 - **`requirements.md`** - Structure for feature requirements with sections for problem statement, solution overview, functional/technical requirements, acceptance criteria, and constraints
-- **`implementation-plan.md`** - Structure for technical plans with milestones, phases, tasks, code examples, and deployment considerations
+- **`implementation-plan.md`** - Structure for technical plans with milestones, phases, tasks, code examples, and deployment considerations designed to guide supervised implementation with Claude Code
 - **`context.md`** - Template for context gathering sessions used to create both `context-requirements.md` and `context-implementation-plan.md` files

 Templates can be localized to `.spec/templates/` for project-specific customization using `specware localize-templates`.